wp-plugins/wp-pizzeria/readme.txt

 == Description ==

 Turns WordPress instalation into powerfull pizzeria site backend with ability to add pizzas, beverages and pasta.
+Best, and probably the only one, WordPress plugin for pizzeria website.
+Give it a try!

 == Installation ==